 USGS Earthquake Hazards Program

-NBC News reported yesterday that Syria has begun to mix the chemical components of sarin gas, and has loaded the deadly nerve agent into bombs on or near airfields.
-There is no conclusive intelligence or evidence that this has actually happened … however, since most people are not familiar with this topic, we wanted to share some data from our IT’S A DISASTER! book about chemical agents in general and sarin.
+In late-2012 news reports claimed Syria began mixing the chemical components of sarin gas, and loaded the deadly nerve agent into bombs on or near airfields.
+Since then there have been some reports of the use of chemical agents there by either the Assad regime and/or rebel militants.
+Officials continue to investigate what actually happened … however, since most people are not familiar with this topic, we wanted to share some data from our IT’S A DISASTER! book about chemical agents in general and sarin.

 About Chemical Agents